Ansdance/Ansdance/README.md

 -->

 - 🔭 I’m working on Java, Swift ( but I also know PHP and Python)
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning (I m middle)
 - 🤔 I’m looking for mentor.
 If you can point me at some great sources, just hit me up!
 - 📫 Reach me at: [LinkedIn](https://www.linkedin.com/in/ansar-dauletbayev-8b6630a3/)
 - 😄 Pronouns: He/Him